 All this being said, we are not going to grow without noticing it and there will always be a reason if we do.

-If you are reading this and coming off a length of time of restricting and this has weight suppressed you, gaining would be normal.
-Eating more food for a while would be normal.
+If you are reading this and coming off a length of time of restriction that has caused weight suppression, know that gaining would be normal.
+And eating more food for a while would be normal.

 Understanding Set Point